People's Party (Serbia, 2017): 2017–2019

-2020–present
+2020–2022

 The mass protests which began in 2018 formally ended in March 2020 due to the proclamation of the COVID-19 pandemic in Serbia.
-Following the 2020 parliamentary election, SZS was dissolved, while vice-president Jovanović left Narodna.
+Following the 2020 parliamentary election, SZS was dissolved and vice-president Jovanović left Narodna.
+Jovanović was opposed to leaving the SZS parliamentary group.
 This coalition was transformed into the United Opposition of Serbia (UOPS) in August 2020, in which Narodna also took part.
 In September 2020, Narodna chose Ponoš as their representative for the upcoming Belgrade City Assembly election, although he later rejected this offer.
-UOPS was unstable and conflicts between Narodna and the Party of Freedom and Justice, a political party led by Đilas, occurred inside the coalition.
+UOPS was unstable and conflicts between Narodna and the Party of Freedom and Justice (SSP), a political party led by Đilas, occurred inside the coalition.
 Narodna also opposed the move of SSP and the Democratic Party (DS) to form a joint platform with PSG for the inter-party dialogues on electoral conditions, considering that PSG did not boycott the 2020 parliamentary election.
 This led to the dissolution of UOPS, which Narodna confirmed in January 2021.
 Additionally, Narodna presented its platform for the inter-party dialogues on electoral conditions with the Civic Platform, Movement of Free Serbia, and Slobodan Samardžić.
 The dialogues lasted from July to October 2021.
 During this period, SSP and Narodna renewed their cooperation and subsequently announced that they would take part in a joint coalition for the 2022 general election.

 Narodna opposed the proposed constitutional changes which were voted on a referendum in January 2022.
 A month later, the coalition between Narodna, SSP, DS, and PSG was formalised under the name United for the Victory of Serbia (UZPS); the coalition nominated Ponoš as their presidential candidate and Vladeta Janković as their mayoral candidate for the 2022 Belgrade City Assembly election.
 UZPS campaigned on forming technocratic teams, an anti-corruption body, lustration and transparency.
-In the parliamentary election, the coalition won 14% of the popular vote, while Narodna won 12 seats in the National Assembly.
-In the presidential election, Ponoš placed second and won 18% of the popular vote, while in the Belgrade City Assembly election, the UZPS coalition won 21% of the popular vote; Narodna won 6 seats.
-Following the election, Ponoš left Narodna, while UZPS disintegrated.
+In the parliamentary election, the coalition won 14 percent of the popular vote, while Narodna won 12 seats in the National Assembly.
+In the presidential election, Ponoš placed second and won 18 percent of the popular vote, while in the Belgrade City Assembly election, the UZPS coalition won 21 percent of the popular vote; Narodna won 6 seats.
+Following the election, Ponoš left Narodna and formed Serbia Centre (SRCE), while UZPS disintegrated.
 Narodna criticised the meeting between Đilas and Aleksandar Vučić that occurred shortly after the elections, and in response Marinika Tepić accused Narodna of populism.
 Following the elections, Narodna remained in opposition and formed their own parliamentary groups in the City Assembly of Belgrade and National Assembly of Serbia.
-It has also remained critical of PSG and SSP.
+It also remained critical of PSG and SSP.